ssMaritime.com & ssMaritime.net

 Image from the author’s collection

 Her new service departed Bremen sailing via Le Havre, Southampton to Quebec and Montreal also making occasional calls to New York.
-However, whilst she was now mostly employed on the Atlantic service, she still operated the occasional service to Australia and back as past passenger reminded me who departed Bremerhaven on October 24, and arrived in Melbourne on November 26 in 1954.
+However, whilst she was now seasonally employed on the Atlantic service, she still operated her Australia services and as past passenger reminded me who departed Bremerhaven on October 24, and arrived in Melbourne on November 26 in 1954.

-Towards the end of 1955, she was obtained outright by the Europe-Canada Line and having been registered in Panama she was now registered in West Germany.
-She was used mostly on the Trans Atlantic service until 1960.
+Towards the end of 1955, she was obtained outright by the Europe-Canada Line and having been registered in Panama since 1949, she was now reregistered in West Germany.
+She was now mostly used on the Trans Atlantic service until 1960, for either regular passenger services or student voyages,

-Whilst under charter to Royal Rotterdam Lloyd, she departed Southampton on October 30, 1960 for a voyage to Australia and New Zealand and then returning to her regular service from Bremerhaven to New York.
+However, whilst under charter to Royal Rotterdam Lloyd, she departed Southampton on October 30, 1960 for a special voyage to Australia and New Zealand and then upon her return to Europe, she recommenced her regular service from Bremerhaven to New York.

 The Lobby and purser’s Office